-- A.5.1 Strategic Policy S7 identifies Preferred Strategic Site Allocations for the Primary Settlements of Abergavenny (including Llanfoist), Chepstow and Caldicot (including the Severnside Area comprising of: Caerwent, Crick, Magor, Undy, Portskewett, Rogiet and Sudbrook).
+- A.5.1 Strategic Policy S7 identifies Preferred Strategic Site Allocations for the Primary Settlements of Abergavenny (including Llanfoist), Chepstow, Monmouth and Caldicot (including the Severnside Area comprising of: Caerwent, Crick, Magor, Undy, Portskewett, Rogiet and Sudbrook).
 The Preferred Strategic Site Allocations have been selected from a total of 13 Strategic Growth Options located across Abergavenny, Chepstow, Monmouth and Severnside that were previously consulted on in the 2021 Preferred Strategy.
-Site selection has been informed by the consultation responses received on the 2021 Preferred Strategy. - A.5.2 As part of the consultation in July 2021, preferences were cast by members of the public using 'Placecheck'.
+Site selection has been informed by the assessment of candidate sites and the consultation responses received on the 2021 Preferred Strategy and the December 2022 Preferred Strategy. - A.5.2 As part of the consultation in July 2021, preferences were cast by members of the public using 'Placecheck'.
 Although it was made clear at that time that this was not part of the formal consultation, the results provide a helpful indication of public opinion.
 A total of 3,179 preferences were cast in the process.
 Table 6 below provides further detail.
-The three Preferred Strategic Site Allocations identified in the new Preferred Strategy are highlighted.
+The three four Preferred Strategic Site Allocations identified in the new Preferred Strategy are highlighted.